anchpop/wise_mans_haskell/book.md

 ## Kinds

-!newthought(Lets try) and make this clearer by talking about *kinds*.
+!newthought(Let's try) and make this clearer by talking about *kinds*.
 We discussed earlier that there are two kinds of types.
 There are concrete types like `Int` or `[Char]` or `Maybe Int` or `(Num a) => Maybe a`, and not-real-types like `Maybe` and `Either` or even `Either Int`!sidenote(Remember, `Either` needs two values, such as `Either Int Int`.
 If you only provide one, you haven't got a concrete type.).
-The type constructors in the second group group still need something else to turn into a concrete type that we'd be allowed to use in a type signature. `Int` and `Maybe Int` are concrete types - `Maybe` still needs another type to make it a concrete type, so you can't use it in a type signature.
-We can see this by using the `:kind` or `:k`!marginnote(Most GHCi commands let you just use the first latter instead of typing out the whole word, like `:load` and `:l` or `:type` and `:t`.) commands in GHCi.
+The type constructors in the second group still need something else to turn into a concrete type that we'd be allowed to use in a type signature. `Int` and `Maybe Int` are concrete types - `Maybe` still needs another type to make it a concrete type, so you can't use it in a type signature.
+We can see this by using the `:kind` or `:k`!marginnote(Most GHCi commands let you just use the first letter instead of typing out the whole word, like `:load` and `:l` or `:type` and `:t`.) commands in GHCi.

 ```haskell
 Prelude> :k Int